 Robin and Charlene got engaged, lived together in a room in Robin’s mother’s house – Robin lost interest in doing his artworks, and got more into going out of an evening to use some cocaine with his friends, leaving the “women” to chat and gossip among themselves.

 Then there was a question of marriage, and where Robin might want to live.
 He and Charlene went off to live in a small apartment but it didn’t last very long.
 Robin’s wages didn’t extend to paying rent and doing cocaine – in any case, he might as well have stayed home – mother and grandma were round every day – with food, to help with the washing, to do some cleaning, and drink cups of tea with Charlene.

 Moving back to mother’s and doing cocaine seemed like the logical thing to do.
-Eventually mother and grandma, got together, put down a deposit and bought a house just round the corner.
+Eventually, mother and grandma got together, put down a deposit and bought a house just around the corner.
 They would put tenants in until Robin was ready to set up home.
 Soon after that Robin lost his job so the tenants continued to stay on.